krasheninnikov/krasheninnikov.github.io/_posts/2017-9-18-conda-tutorial.md

 ![]({{ site.baseurl }}/images/conda-tutorial/click-apply.PNG)

 In the confirmation dialog, click the Ok button.
 All package files and dependencies will be installed in your active environment.

+Note: it is necessary to install CUDA and the GPU-enabled version of Tensorflow if you want to run Tensorflow code on your GPU.
+Refer to [this](https://www.tensorflow.org/versions/r0.12/get_started/os_setup#optional_install_cuda_gpus_on_linux) part of Tensorflow tutorial to set this up.

 ### Package is not in the Anaconda package list ###